a2stuff/a2d/docs/HIG.md

   * Control+F - erase character to the right of the IP.
   * Control+X - erase all text

+## List Box Controls

+* The following keyboard shortcuts are supported:
+  * Up/Down Arrow - move selection or scroll by one line.
+  * Apple+Up/Down - scroll by one page.
+  * Open-Apple+Solid-Apple+Up/Downshould - move selection or scroll to start/end.
+* Item height is 10 pixels.
+  * NOTE: Currently only 9 in most list boxes.

 ## Keyboard

 * For Apple+letter combinations, Open Apple or Solid Apple should be equivalent.